Harp seal: Physiology

-Lactating female harp seals spend about 80% of the time in the water and 20% of the time on the fast ice weaning or near their pups.
+Lactating female harp seals spend about 80% of the time in the water and 20% of the time on the fast ice, weaning or staying near their pups.
 However, almost half of the time spent in the water is at the surface, well beyond what is expected to recover from dives.
 This behavior allows the mother harp seal to conserve energy and avoid the harsh conditions of the fast-ice while remaining near her pup.
 As with most phocids, she requires vast amounts of energy to ensure sufficient mass transfer to her growing, weaning pup.
 Harp seals remain within their aerobic dive limit for 99% of dives.

 Thermoregulation

 Harp seal insulation changes over the course of a seal's lifetime.
 Young harp seals rely on a lanugo pelt from nursing all the way up to their weaning age.
 The insulating quality of this fur depends on its ability to keep a layer of air trapped inside or between the hairs.
 It takes a year for their blubber to develop and for their first-year pelage to grow.
 This transition from thick lanugo fur to blubber is important because lanugo fur does not insulate well in water.
 Adult harp seals primarily use blubber for insulation.